-Subject Code Subject Title Lecture Tutorial Practical Credit Type 17MJC23A Core IV - Advertising and 5 4 Theory Marketing
+Subject Code Subject Title Lecture Tutorial Practical Credit Type 17MJC23A Core IV - Advertising and Public 5 4 Theory Relations l

 CO1 : To understand the structure of the advertising industry CO2 : To create an advertising message and fully integrate the creative process CO3 : To be able to identify, analyze, and understand the advertising environment.
 CO4 : An ability to incorporate practical concept and to build the standard of advertising norms.
-CO5 : An ability todevelop a skill based expertise in the field of Advertising Industry.
+CO5 : An ability to develop a skill based expertise in the field of Advertising Industry.

-Goal: Advertising and Marketing industry are supportive to each other, as a result of which advertising profession has received much importance and recognition in the contemporary society.
-Students do need grounding in Advertising and how they works for the overall benefit of an Marketing industry.
+Goal: Advertising and Relations industry are supportive to each other, as a result of which advertising profession has received much importance and recognition in the contemporary society.
+Students do need grounding in Advertising and how they works for the overall benefit of an Public relations industry.